DagimDev/reactjs-learning/API-Integration-in-React/3-types_of_API.md

 CRUD and HTTP in REST APIs: Both REST and CRUD describe manipulating data
     on a database.
 CRUD commands often play a role in REST APIs, where they map (not perfectly) to the HTTP methods GET, POST, DELETE, PUT, and PATCH.
+        Most REST APIs use HTTP protocol to transfer data: RESTful API calls involve HTTP methods like GET (reads the representation of the resource from a record in the database), POST (creates a new record in the database), PUT (changes a record's information in the database) and DELETE (removes a record from the database).